 in expanded mode

 Features of Montax Imposer are controlled through a series of palettes, which bring together various controls according to their function.
-The most important of these palettes are the Info Palette (controlling for example margins, spaces, sizes etc.) and the Imposition Appearance palette (showing the appearance in a form of a table and controlling all basic features such as page-to-position assignment etc.).
+The most important of these palettes are the Info Palette (controlling for example margins, spaces, sizes etc.) and the Imposition Appearance (showing the appearance in a form of a table and controlling all basic features such as page-to-position assignment etc.).
 These 2 palettes are always shown and they cannot be hidden.

-The next palette Imposition presets is somewhat different, containing buttons for a fast selection of a preset imposition layout for most usual impositions.
-The Imposition check palette serves an informational use only – it is not used to change any properties of your imposition.
+The next palette Imposition Presets is somewhat different, containing buttons for a fast selection of a preset imposition layout for most usual impositions.
+The Imposition Check Palette serves an informational use only – it is not used to change any properties of your imposition.
 It is, however, very useful to find out if there is anything wrong with your imposition – it shows all errors if there are any.
-A palette Pages for imposition allows manipulation with the pages before it is placed to sheet.
-More imposition tabs are found below the main work area and they are used to work with several impositions simultaneously.
+A palette Pages for Imposition allows manipulation with the pages before it is placed to sheet.
+More Imposition Tabs are found below the main work area and they are used to work with several impositions simultaneously.

-The only palette that is excluded of this principle is Pages for imposition which can be closed even though its pages were modified somehow.
+The only palette that is excluded of this principle is Pages for Imposition which can be closed even though its pages were modified somehow.
 It is because this palette is a bit different than the rest – it is focused on page preparation prior to the imposition.
 Most of its features can be replaced by preparing the source PDF in Acrobat (or even before that when the first PDF is generated).
 In most cases, however, using this palette saves a lot of time and makes imposing easier although the active features of this palette cannot be displayed easily.
 It can use several various functions such as scaling, repetition or rotation on various pages and the page order itself could be modified.
-Some of its functions can be seen on the Imposition check palette, where unusual adjustments are also shown besides errors.
+Some of its functions can be seen on the Imposition Check Palette, where unusual adjustments are also shown besides errors.

 If a control feature does not display a value it means either that it does not exist (for example a gap between columns if there is only one column) or the value is different for multiple options (for example row height when position sizes are not uniform).
-Inputting a value manually sets that particular value for all active objects (e.g. rows).
+Inputting a value manually sets this value for all active objects (e.g. rows).